ilopezfr/CarND-Capstone/README.md

 ## 3. Traffic light detection

-We used TensorFlow Object Detection API and fine-tuned with traffic lights data a pre-trained SSD MobileNet on the COCO Dataset.
-The model is able to detect traffic lights and classify their color into Green, Yellow and Red.
+The traffic light detection is using the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+It is based on the [SSD MobileNet model](https://github.com/tensorflow/models/tree/master/research/object_detection/models) which has been pre-trained on the [COCO dataset](http://cocodataset.org/).
+Additional traffic light data has been used to fine-tune the model.
+The model is able to detect traffic lights and classify their color into `GREEN`, `YELLOW` and `RED`.

-In the first iteration of this project, we combined three datasets which combined a mix of images from the simulator and from Carla testing site.
-The combination of these three datasets adds up to a total of 2,613 images.
-The results of the model sufficiently met our needs, achieving a good balance between accuracy and fast running time.
+The additional traffic light data consists of a combination of three datasets from the Udacity Simulator and the Udacity Carla vehicle on the test site.
+The combination of these three datasets adds up to a total of 2613 images.
+The model achieves a good balance between accuracy and fast running time.
+The benefit of this approach is that the same model can be used for the simulator environment and the real environment.

-The [description](./Traffic_Light_Detection/README.md) of the traffic light detection model is located in a separate [folder](./Traffic_Light_Detection/).
+The detailed [description](./Traffic_Light_Detection/README.md) of the traffic light detection model is located in a separate [folder](./Traffic_Light_Detection/).

 ## 4. Execution